 Actionable, process-oriented insights that will help Connecticut Natural Gas, Eversource, Southern Connecticut Gas, and United Illuminating (the Companies) continue to evolve these critical programs, particularly in response to changes stemming from the COVID-19 pandemic and the continued shift away from lighting.

-This evaluation updates previous impact and process evaluations completed in 2019 and 2016, respectively., The residential customer profiling element of this study represents the first of its kind in the state.
+This evaluation updates previous impact and process evaluations completed in 2019 (for program years 2015 to 2016) and 2016 (for program years 2013 to 2015), respectively., The residential customer profiling element of this study represents the first of its kind in the state.

 Study Tasks & Objectives